Visa holders and migrant workers – workplace rights and entitlements

 All people working in Australia, including foreign workers, are entitled to basic rights and protections in the workplace.
 Foreign workers are people who are not Australian citizens or permanent residents, and may include 'backpackers', seasonal workers, or international students.
 In order to work in Australia, they must have a temporary long stay or permanent visa.

 Workplace laws in Australia generally apply equally to all workers employed in Australia.
 Employers engaging foreign workers must ensure that they comply with both Australian workplace laws and immigration laws.

-Australian immigration laws - including applying for and understanding the rules of valid work visas, as well as the obligation to pay market salary rates for Subclass 457 visa holders - are enforced by the Department of Home Affairs.
+Australian immigration laws - including applying for and understanding the rules of valid work visas, as well as the obligation to pay market salary rates for Subclass 482 and 457 visa holders - are enforced by the Department of Home Affairs.
 For information on all visa requirements, contact the Department of Home Affairs on 13 18 81 or visit www.homeaffairs.gov.au .